jjwithanr/obsidian_bible_study/docs/New Testament/Matthew/Matthew20.md

 #### v.15
 >Don't I have the right to do what I want with my own money?
 Or are you envious because I am generous?'

+This rhetorical question provides the surprising twist to the parable and shifts the focus from the question of parity to the issue of generosity.
+The word “envious” appropriately renders the Greek idiom ponēros ophthalmos (“evil eye” \[see [6:22–23](Matthew6#v.22-23)]).
+According to the landowner, the problem for the full-day workers is not his fairness (as they have framed it), but his extravagant generosity to the single-hour workers.
+This reorientation of the issue signals the thrust of the parable for Matthew’s readers and Jesus’ hearers. **God is generous to a fault, and this generosity to those who seemingly do not deserve it can prove offensive to those who think they do.** The parable’s central teaching focuses on God’s extravagant generosity, without reference to human earning.
+#jeanninekbrown #teachthetext

 #### v.16
 >"So the last will be first, and the first will be last."

+With this repeated saying as an inclusio ([19:30](Matthew19#v.30); 20:16), Matthew signals that the parable and the proverbial saying are mutually interpretive.
+The parable’s emphasis on the unsettling equality of the kingdom (“you have made them equal to us”) combines with the sense of the saying as a warning against presumption of reward and status (see [19:27–29](Matthew19#v.27)) to communicate that the kingdom will upset human status categories and assumptions.
+God’s grand generosity may prove offensive to human sensibilities about fairness and worthiness.
+#jeanninekbrown #teachthetext

 #### v.17-19
 >Now as Jesus was going up to Jerusalem, he took the twelve disciples aside and said to them, <sup>18</sup>"We are going up to Jerusalem, and the Son of Man will be betrayed to the chief priests and the teachers of the law.
 They will condemn him to death <sup>19</sup>and will turn him over to the Gentiles to be mocked and flogged and crucified.
 On the third day he will be raised to life!"